mr-m0nst3r/Burpy/README.md

 - change to use class instead of pure function, so that we can init webdriver+selenium when loading without init it per call
 - modified plugin to enable 4 function calls: main/enc/dec/sign
 - add payload processor
+- add auto enc/dec. encryption called when you click GO in burp, and decryption called when receive response
+- changed default pyro4 port, avoiding brida conflicts

 # Usage